 Certified in Human services I am in this fight with many service providers to end homelessness by lobbying at national, state and local levels.

-A grandmother of seven I enjoy family time, picnics, deep sea fishing, creating my own line of body essentials, skin care and candle making along with various crafting.
-I am is currently taking classes on parenting and anger management to become certified by the state of California to teach court-mandated clients.
-Hopefully someday I will also finish my book, Housewife to Homeless, to give hope to those who have survived, or are experiencing domestic violence, drug addiction and homelessness in hope they too will make a choice to change their life.
+As a grandmother of seven I enjoy family time, picnics, deep sea fishing, creating my own line of body essentials, skin care, and candle making along with various crafting.
+I am currently taking classes on parenting and anger management to become certified by the state of California to teach court-mandated clients.
+Hopefully someday I will also finish my book, Housewife to Homeless, to give hope to those who have survived, those who are experiencing domestic violence, and those who are experiencing drug addiction and homelessness, in hope that they too will make a choice to change their life.

 Gloria Johnson is a passionate homeless services expert in advocacy for the most vulnerable populations not limited to the developmentally delayed, elderly, substance abuse, mentally ill, DV, and re-entry.

 As one of the Co-Chairs from LAHSA Lived Experience Advisory Board since 2017, Gloria is also a member of the CES policy council where she provided imperative feedback that shaped policies, and or program design.
 Gloria is a proud graduate from CSUDH with a Bachelors's in Sociology with a minor in Communications.
 Gloria is a family survivor of homelessness and now work in the homeless system as a Housing Case Manager.
 She has more than 14 years of experience providing client-centered services and in the last couple of years, she has assisted in securing permanent housing for more than 130 clients, with a 95% housing retention beyond 1 or more years.

 Gloria is a State Assembly 2018 Impact Award recipient.

 In Gloria's spare time she enjoys learning about new innovative ways to end homelessness while blending the outlook from a client, and a service provider perspective.

 A biography is pending